 soldier Joe with a gun.
 Our skill with rifles would sure pay off in a war against alien invaders as their tech might force us to avoid close-quarters engagement.

 But our skill with weaponry doesn't end at the stock of a rifle.
 If they force us into CQC, we'll give them a run for their money there, too.

 (U.S. Marine Corps photo by Lance Cpl.
 Nathaniel Q. Hamilton)

 No matter what, Marines will not stop fighting.
 If we're given a task or a mission, we'll see it through to the very end.
 Even if we're beaten at first, we won't give up on the mission — or each other.
 Conquest-driven aliens may have forced other species to their knees, but they won't find any quit in Marines.

 We won't stop fighting.

 (U.S. Marine Corps photo by Sgt.
 Zachary Orr)

-- This is what humans might do if there were an alien invasion ... ›
+- This is Earth's best defense against an alien invasion - We Are The ... ›

 - 5 reasons zombies couldn’t defeat the U.S. military - Americas Military Entertainment Brand ›